aldec/TySOM-M-MPFS250T-REV2/BSP/hss/README.md

 Hart Software Services, commonly referred as “HSS”, is a collection of services that run on the E51 monitor core.
 HSS is used for the following:
 - Program memory using USB mass storage.
-- Copy a program (Linux or Bare Metal) from a non-volatile storage (for example, eMMC or SD card) to the LIM or DDR.
+- Copy a program (Linux or Bare Metal) from a non-volatile storage (for example SD card) to the LIM or DDR.
 - Create a payload containing multiple applications to be booted and run.
 - Pass messages between cores in the MSS.